Oil palm

 Palm oil extraction

-When the Fresh Fruit Bunches (FFB) arrived at the mill, they are sterilized under steam, facilitating the detachment of the fruits, preventing the oil from acidifying, and preconditioning the fruit pericarp and nuts for subsequent processing.
+When the Fresh Fruit Bunches (FFB) arrived at the palm oil mill, they are sterilized under steam, facilitating the detachment of the fruits, preventing the oil from acidifying, and preconditioning the fruit pericarp and palm kernel nuts for subsequent processing.
 Then, the bunches are placed in a rotating drum (stripper) to separate the fruits from the bunches.
 Before pressing, a mechanical and thermal mixing process prepares the fruits.
-During pressing, the crude oil is extracted, the fibers and shells are put aside and will be used to produce energy or as organic fertilizers.
-The last step, the clarification, separates the crude oil from the rest of the juice by decanting to obtain a pure Crude Palm Oil (CPO).
+The last step, the clarification, separates the crude oil from the rest of the juice by decanting to obtain pure Crude Palm Oil (CPO).

 A circular production method